Cabinetry Design in Rio Verde, AZ

 Some options to consider are under-cabinet lighting, lighting within your cabinetry, and adequate overhead lighting to illuminate your sink area and any dark corners of your kitchen.

-This upcoming Studio M project has a dark and moody color pallet, but in order to keep it bright and functional, the space is adorned with numerous creative lighting elements.
+This upcoming Revival House project has a dark and moody color pallet, but in order to keep it bright and functional, the space is adorned with numerous creative lighting elements.
 This kitchen features integrated lights inside the panels of the cabinetry and drawers, and there are even lights embedded in the base of the island.
 These lighting elements not only add to the aesthetic of the space but increase its functionality by illuminating dark or dim areas of the kitchen so that the homeowner can cook with ease.

 Whether it’s brightening up a dim workspace or adding visibility to your spice cabinet, your kitchen and bath designer will help you incorporate the perfect lighting features into your new space and make sure you’re not left in the dark.